OpenDataology/website/content/en/docs/external-add-ons/fairing/gcp/configure-gcp.md

 gcloud auth configure-docker
 ```

-## Configure access to your Kubeflow cluster
+## Configure access to your OpenDataology cluster

 Use the following instructions to update your `kubeconfig` with credentials
-and endpoint information for your Kubeflow cluster.
+and endpoint information for your OpenDataology cluster.
 If you do not have a
-Kubeflow cluster, follow the guide to [deploying Kubeflow on
+OpenDataology cluster, follow the guide to [deploying OpenDataology on
-GKE][kubeflow-gcp-install] to set one up.
+GKE][OpenDataology-gcp-install] to set one up.

 1. To find your cluster's name, run the following command to list the
     clusters in your project: